 Are the donations tax-deductible?

-Donations are tax-deductible for certain Experiment projects.
-To find out if a project you're interested in funding is eligible, please send an email to email@example.com
+Donations are tax-deductible for certain Experiment projects, indicated by a special badge on the project page.
+To verify if a project you're interested in funding is eligible, please send an email to email@example.com

 Can I get a refund?

 No, sorry.
 All payments that go through once a project has met its goal and deadline will be final.

 We are currently working on enabling anonymous contributions to projects.